Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Land Policy Conservation and Reclamation factsheet (PDF, 308 KB)

 On private lands, operators of REOs require professional signoff for the development and updating of:

 - conservation and reclamation plans

 - the reclamation certificate application(s)

-When an REO is no longer operational, the operator completes the necessary assessments and applies to Alberta Environment and Parks (AEP) for a reclamation certificate.
+When an REO is no longer operational, the operator completes the necessary assessments and applies to the Alberta government for a reclamation certificate.
 Reclamation certificate applications include analyses and reports detailing how any contamination (if present) and surface reclamation issues were addressed.

 Further information on requirements for professional sign off for reclamation certification can be found at:

 After an REO has been decommissioned and reclaimed, it will be assessed.

 Reclamation criteria is available for 4 land-use types:

 - 2010 Reclamation Criteria for Well Sites and Associated Facilities for Cultivated Lands